 Black Oak Coffee Roasters – Enjoy a coffee and breakfast sandwich while sitting with your dog at one of the many outdoor seating areas outside of the coffee shop.
 476 N. State St., Ukiah, (866) 390-1427, blackoakcoffee.com.

-Burger King – Probably the only Burger King in the world with a vineyard view, this fast food staple has an outdoor patio for you and your pup to enjoy a Whopper and soak in the wine country view.
+Burger King – Probably the only Burger King in the world with a vineyard view, this fast-food staple has an outdoor patio for you and your pup to enjoy a Whopper and soak in the wine country vistas.
 711 E. Perkins St., Ukiah, (707) 468-5835, bk.com.

-Chipotle – When you desperately need a burrito bowl, you might as well have your dog join you on the patio at this famous chain restaurant.
+Chipotle – When you desperately need a burrito bowl, you might as well have your dog join you on the patio at this fast-casual chain’s only Mendocino County location.
 596 E. Perkins, Ukiah, (707) 472-0539, chipotle.com.

 Cultivo – Dog owners can nibble on seasonal farm-to-fork cuisine, including sourdough wood-fired pizzas, while relaxing on the streetside patio at Cultivo in downtown Ukiah.
 108 W. Standley St., Ukiah, (707) 462-7007, cultivorestaurant.com.